anycable/docs.anycable.io/docs/js/testing.md

 }
 ```

-The compiler now catches the usual realtime bugs:
+The compiler now catches mistakes in params, events, and actions:

 ```ts
 let channel = new ChatChannel({ roomId: '2021' }) //=> OK